Devotional: God Is A Restorer, 1 Peter 5:10 Meaning

 Although suffering is not something that we enjoy, God has promised to strengthen and support us, to restore and establish us, and to bring us into HIS eternal glory, in Christ when it is time for us to finish here on earth.

 How is your day going?
 Are you struggling with your choices that you have to make each day?

 Do you sometimes feel that you are a 'square peg' in a round hole?
 I am sure you have heard that expression before!

 I have found that the more I choose to walk with Jesus and grow in my Christ walk with Him, the more I become more square and I certainly don't fit in, in the world around me.

 I suspect that we may be coming into uncertain times where it may become dangerous to live out our faith in God.
-I know that there are Christians in certain countries right now that suffer severe persecution for expressing their faith in God.
+I know that there are Christians in certain countries right now who suffer severe persecution for expressing their faith in God.
 But we are promised God's grace for the journey that we are on.